johannschopplich/nuxt-i18n/README.md

 - Optionally, configure the `langDir` option to a directory that contains your translation files.
 Defaults to `locales`.
 - Make sure the `locales` option covers possible languages.

+> [!NOTE]
-> ℹ️ Translation files must be called the same as their locale.
+> Translation files must be called the same as their locale.
 Currently, JSON, JSON5 and YAML are supported.

 Example files structure: